pkoretic/recurse/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/xwalk/recurse/blob/master/LICENSE)

-Recurse is set to be a modern micro web framework written in latest C++14 using Qt library leveraging all the best features of both worlds.
+Recurse is set to be a modern web micro framework written in latest C++ (14) using Qt library leveraging all the best features of both worlds.
 We strongly emphasize on writing a clean and easy to understand code and avoid using templates to encourage contributions.